coderdojo-linz/coderdojo-linz.github.io/content/uebungsanleitungen/programmieren/scratch/en/catch-me.md

 ---
-title: "Scratch Catch Me"
+title: "Catch Me"
-description: "In this game you try to escape the shark."
+description: "In this game you are a little fish and you try to escape the big dangerous shark.
+Can you do it?"
 img: "endgame.png"
 level: 1
 ---

-# Scratch Catch Me

-In this game you are a little fish and you try to escape the big dangerous shark.
-Can you do it?

 ## Creating Stage and Sprites